-For additional information, assistance in accommodating individual needs, or for the lodging of any complaints or grievances concerning these Federal regulations, contact the ADA Coordinator, (402) 399-2490.
+For additional information, assistance in accommodating individual needs, or for the lodging of any complaints or grievances concerning these Federal regulations, contact the ADA Coordinator, 402-399-2490, ADA@csm.edu.

 History

 Catherine McAuley founded the Sisters of Mercy in Dublin, Ireland in 1831 to respond to the desperate poverty of Ireland's Catholics under the British penal laws.
 Catherine used her inheritance to open Baggot Street House, where she and like-minded women instructed children and taught young women the skills they needed to become independent.
 They visited the sick in hospitals and in their homes and became known in Dublin as "The Walking Nuns."
 The community was formally recognized by Rome in 1841, shortly before Catherine died.